fluree/to-do-lists-generator/README.md

 # **To do list generator powered by React and FlureeDB**

 This repo is designed to introduce a basic react application that uses FlureeDB to manage data.
-By using any http client, in this application we use [axios](https://axios-http.com/), queries and transactions are issued to create, read, update, and destroy data from my FlureeDB.
+By using any http client, in this application we use [axios](https://axios-http.com/), queries and transactions are issued to create, read, update, and destroy data from the FlureeDB.

 ## Getting started